adriancb/cukestep/README.md

 ## Usage

-# Mount the engine
+### Mount the engine

     mount Cukestep::Engine => "/cukestep", as: "cukestep"

-# Start your Rails application and navigate to
+### Start your Rails application and navigate to

     /cukestep/steps

+### Pivotal Tracker

+Inject `/assets/bookmarklet.js` in your browser to decorate the Pivotal Tracker story description field.

+Note: Pivotal Tracker runs using SSL.
+In order to test locally, run Charles, map https->http, configure SSL proxying and visit the endpoint URL in the browser to accept the SSL certification restriction.

+### Example

 ## Contributing